The gluteus medius are two muscles that form your outer hips. They create stability in the hips and contribute to healthy functioning of the back.

 But bone dumping is not always visible!
 Make sure you’re not doing the sneakier version of it.

-To find out if you are, TRY THIS:
+To find out if you are dumping weight into the hip joint, TRY THIS:

-Begin again in Warrior 2.
+Begin in Warrior 2.
 Mindfully, S L O W L Y move into Side Angle.
 Notice what the hip is doing.
-Does it hold your weight firmly? or does your weight shift into the joint?
-If you don’t notice it happening, try this to be sure:
+Does it hold your weight firmly? or does your weight shift into the joint/bones?

 Begin in the variation of Side Angle with your forearm on your thigh.
 Then move into a deeper variation like putting your hand on the floor or on a block just inside your front foot — but hang on!
 Do it S L O W L Y, do it mindfully, and notice any shift of the burden.